savita-aher/HennaStudio_BackEnd/README.md

 POST    /api/faqs             → Create a new FAQ
 PUT     /api/faqs/:id         → Update an existing FAQ DELETE  /api/faqs/:id         → Delete a FAQ

+🔐 Admin Password Hashing with bcrypt
+To ensure secure storage of admin credentials, HennaBloom Studio uses bcrypt to hash passwords before saving them to the database.
+This prevents plain-text password exposure and supports safe authentication.